jeremytammik/tbc/a/1867_designscript_da4r.md

 And a fire engine goes by.
 And I give them the thumbs up.
 And I'll ask a woman what kind of dog that is.
 And, and I don't know.
-The moral of the story is &ndahs; we're here on Earth to fart around.
+The moral of the story is &ndash; we're here on Earth to fart around.
 And, of course, the computers will do us out of that.
 And what the computer people don't realize, or they don't care, is we're dancing animals.
 You know, we love to move around.